vitorm04/docs.pt-br/docs/framework/unmanaged-api/profiling/functionidmapper2-function.md

 ms.assetid: 466ad51b-8f0c-41d9-81f7-371aac3374cb
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: a070d2e863aecf7b13eb59a118848b96d2cccc17
+ms.openlocfilehash: 7f83469920956d73a275f510b0d3c3e94a4caa8d
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67781303"
+ms.locfileid: "74440677"
 ---
 # <a name="functionidmapper2-function"></a>Função FunctionIDMapper2
-Notifica o criador de perfil que o identificador fornecido de uma função pode ser remapeado para uma ID alternativa a ser usado na [FunctionEnter3](../../../../docs/framework/unmanaged-api/profiling/functionenter3-function.md), [FunctionLeave3](../../../../docs/framework/unmanaged-api/profiling/functionleave3-function.md), e [FunctionTailcall3](../../../../docs/framework/unmanaged-api/profiling/functiontailcall3-function.md), ou[FunctionEnter3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functionenter3withinfo-function.md), [FunctionLeave3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functionleave3withinfo-function.md), e [FunctionTailcall3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functiontailcall3withinfo-function.md) retornos de chamada para essa função. `FunctionIDMapper2` também permite que o criador de perfil indicar se deseja receber retornos de chamada para essa função.
+Notifies the profiler that the given identifier of a function may be remapped to an alternative ID to be used in the [FunctionEnter3](../../../../docs/framework/unmanaged-api/profiling/functionenter3-function.md), [FunctionLeave3](../../../../docs/framework/unmanaged-api/profiling/functionleave3-function.md), and [FunctionTailcall3](../../../../docs/framework/unmanaged-api/profiling/functiontailcall3-function.md), or[FunctionEnter3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functionenter3withinfo-function.md), [FunctionLeave3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functionleave3withinfo-function.md), and [FunctionTailcall3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functiontailcall3withinfo-function.md) callbacks for that function. `FunctionIDMapper2` also enables the profiler to indicate whether it wants to receive callbacks for that function.

 ## <a name="syntax"></a>Sintaxe